 The Medallion Program - A Rochester Center for Community Leadership workshop and reflection based program aiming to educate student leaders.

-One Community Program – A Paul J. Burgett Intercultural Center program where upperclassmen share how their unique cultural, racial, ethnic, sexual etc. identity has positivity and negatively impacted their college experience to allow freshmen to think deeper about their own identity.
+One Community Program – A Paul J. Burgett Intercultural Center program where upperclassmen share how their unique cultural, racial, ethnic, sexual etc. identity has positivity and negatively impacted their college experience to allow first years to think deeper about their own identity.

 Fall Leadership Training – A Wilson Commons Student Activities run new leader training.

-Slingshot to Success - A Rochester Center for Community Leadership program providing freshmen the opportunity to engage in workshops and open discussion with upperclassmen.
+Slingshot to Success - A Rochester Center for Community Leadership program providing first years the opportunity to engage in workshops and open discussion with upperclassmen.